WORLD BANK: The impact of the war on Ukraine’s poverty and society will be massive.

 The current account should remain constrained by sizable domestic import compression in the near term but will widen in 2023 and 2024 due to reconstruction-related investment imports (amid domestic supply constraints).

 The poverty and social impacts of the war will be massive.
-Simulations using the most recent macroeconomic projection show that the share of the population with incomes below the actual Subsistence Minimum (the national poverty line) may reach 70% in 2022, up from 18% in 2021.
+Simulations using the most recent macroeconomic projection show that the share of the population with incomes below the actual subsistence minimum (the national poverty line) may reach 70% in 2022, up from 18% in 2021.
 In the absence of a massive post-war support package, this indicator would still be higher than 60% by 2025.
 Based on the international upper middle-income poverty line ($5.5 a day), poverty is projected to increase to 19.8% in 2022, up from 1.8% in 2021, with an additional 59% of people being vulnerable to falling into poverty.